SynthstromAudible/DelugeFirmware/docs/community_features.md

 	* When On, it changes the behaviour of the Mod Encoder button action from the default (PingPong and Type) to the alternative params (SyncType and SyncLevel).
 * Stutter Rate Quantize (STUT)
 	* When On, the ability to set the stutterer effect to be quantized to 4th, 8th, 16th, 32nd, and 64th rate when selecting it is enabled.
-* Automation (AUTO)
-	* Interpolation (INTE)
-		* When On, Interpolation is on by default in the Automation Instrument Clip View.
-		* Note: This is just a default setting and can be overriden in the Automation Instrument Clip View using the Select encoder button.
-	* Clear Clip (CLEA)
-		* When On, clearing a clip in the regular Instrument Clip View will clear Notes and MPE, but not Automation.
-		* When On, to clear Non-MPE Automation you will need to enter the Automation Instrument Clip View.
-	* Nudge Note (NUDG)
-		* When On, nudging a note in the regular Instrument Clip View will nudge the Note and MPE, but not the Automation.
-		* When On, to nudge Non-MPE Automation, you will need to either Shift or Manually Edit the automation in the Automation Instrument Clip View.
-	* Shift Note (SHIF)
-		* When On, shifting notes horizontally in the regular Instrument Clip View will shift the Notes and MPE, but not the Automation.
-		* When On, to shift Non-MPE Automation horizontally you will need to enter the Automation Instrument Clip View.
-	* Disable Audition Pad Shortcuts (SCUT)
-		* When On, audition pad shortcuts are disabled.
-Holding an audition pad and pressing a shortcut pad will not activate the shortcut and will not change the selected parameter.
-		* When On, to change the selected parameter you will need to either:
-			1) use the select encoder;
-			2) use the shift + shortcut pad combo; or
-			3) go back to the automation overview;
 * Allow Insecure Develop Sysex Messages (SYSX)
   	* When On, the ability to load firmware over USB is enabled.
 * Sync Scaling Action (SCAL)